Aircloak/TrainingMaterial/slides-server/content/analyst.md

 FROM products
 ```

-No personal data = no anonymization required.
+No personal data = no anonymization required

 --